In Exercises 21–26, find the indicated probability using the stan... | Channels for Pearson+

 1

 Step 1: Understand the problem.
-The goal is to find the probability that the standard normal variable z lies between 0.42 and 3.15.
-This involves using the standard normal distribution, which has a mean of 0 and a standard deviation of 1.
+The question asks for the probability that the standard normal variable z is less than 1.28, denoted as P(z < 1.28).
+The standard normal distribution has a mean of 0 and a standard deviation of 1.

-Step 2: Recall that the cumulative distribution function (CDF) of the standard normal distribution, denoted as Φ(z), gives the probability that z is less than or equal to a specific value.
-For example, Φ(3.15) gives the probability that z ≤ 3.15.
+Step 2: Recall that the cumulative distribution function (CDF) of the standard normal distribution gives the probability that z is less than or equal to a given value.
+In this case, we are looking for the CDF value at z = 1.28.

+Step 3: Use a standard normal distribution table (z-table) or technology (such as a calculator or statistical software) to find the cumulative probability corresponding to z = 1.28.
+Locate the row and column in the z-table that correspond to 1.28, or input the value into a software tool.

+Step 4: Interpret the result from the z-table or technology.
+The value obtained represents the area under the standard normal curve to the left of z = 1.28, which is the probability P(z < 1.28).

 Verified video answer for a similar problem: